Shawn is an Airstream enthusiast and outdoor adventurer. He lives full time in the 1973 Airstream that he remodeled.

 Pros: What I Love About Airstream Life

 So much quality goes into the Airstream product that it is difficult to complain about that.
-The long-lasting materials and the attention to detail is what has kept so many Airstreams on the road for so long.
-It is estimated that 70 percent of all Airstreams produced are still in operation today.
-Either on the road or as full time homes, shops and food vendors.
+Long-lasting materials and attention to detail have kept so many Airstreams on the road for so long.
+It is estimated that 70 percent of all Airstreams produced are still in operation today, either on the road or as full-time homes, shops and food vendors.

 So let me first share with you a few of the pros that I have discovered by having lived in my Airstream travel trailer.

-- Simple design: The simple design and construction of the Airstream camper means there is not much that can go wrong.
-Making repairs, modifications, and additions is relatively straightforward for the average do it yourself-er.
+- Simple design: The simple design and construction of the Airstream camper mean there is not much that can go wrong.
+Making repairs, modifications, and additions is relatively straightforward for the average do-it-yourselfer.